girisagar46/girisagar46.github.io/content/articles/getting_started_with_pelican_part1.md

 ### Quick Setup

-1. `cd` into your `username.github.io` repository
+1. `cd` into your `username.github.io` repository that you cloned earlier.
     `$ cd username.github.io`
-1. Save this [.gitignore] file in the current directory.
-It's needed to make your github repo clean.
+1. Save this [.gitignore] file in your directory.
+It's needed to make your Github repo clean.
-1. Run `$ pelican-quickstart` in terminal
+1. Run `$ pelican-quickstart` in the terminal

 The quickstart will ask you various questions, which you can answer in turn.
 Here are some specific answers you should give: